41 databases found Theatre and Film StudiesX

 Features streaming videos of films, clips and trailers from the National Film Board (NFB) collection, including NFB world-renowned documentaries, films that chronicle key moments in the lives of Canadians and works that take a stand on issues of global importance: the environment, human rights, international conflict and more.
 It also contains acclaimed Canadian dramatic features, documentaries, animated films, and experimental works.

-High definition streaming video of 50 National Theatre Live (U.K.) broadcasts as well as recordings never previously seen outside of the National Theatre’s archive.
+High definition streaming video of 50 National Theatre Live (U.K.) broadcasts, with notable productions of Shakespeare, as well as recordings never previously seen outside of the National Theatre’s archive.
 The database also includes exclusive digitized archival materials such as prompt scripts, costume designs, and more are available to provide behind-the-scenes background and contextual information.

 Nineteenth Century Collections Online provides full-text, fully searchable content from a wide range of primary sources.
 Archives published in the program include works in Western as well as non-Western languages and are sourced from rare collections at libraries and other venerable institutions from around the globe.
 McMaster currently has access to four collections: Part I: Asia and the West: Diplomacy and Cultural Exchange; Part II: British Politics and Society; Part III: British Theatre, Music, and Literature: High and Popular Culture and Part IV: European Literature, 1790-1840: The Corvey Collection